DavisBryan/node-royalties-pool/README.md

 node-cryptonote-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, Monero, QuazarCoin, HoneyPenny, etc..
-Comes with lightweight example front-end script which uses the pool's AJAX API.
+High performance Node.js (with native C addons) mining pool for Royalties with lightweight example front-end script which uses the pool's AJAX API.